iturdikulov/notes/big O notation.md

 $\mathcal{O}(1)$ algorithm can also be referred to as having ==constant== time.
 <!--SR:!2023-07-22,3,270-->

+Big O Notation resolves the key question: if there are $N$ data elements, how many ==steps== will the algorithm take?

-Big O is not about how many steps an algorithm takes with specific input, but more about how the number of steps grows as the size of the input grows.
+Big O is not only about how many steps an algorithm takes with specific input, but more about how the number of steps grows as the size of the input grows.
 So it's describe relationship between input data and the algorithm efficiency.

 Let’s say we have an algorithm that always takes three steps no matter how